rfay/vault-consul-on-kube/README.md

 ### Create consul-config secret for consul configuration

-Update the files in example_config to meet your needs
+Update example_config/consul_config.json to meet your needs:

-`uuidgen` will create a new consul acl_master_token for you, which you can plug into the master.json.
+`uuidgen` will create a new consul acl_master_token for you, which you can plug into the consul_config.json.

-Use `consul keygen` or another technique to generate the encryption key for encrypt.json.
+Use `consul keygen` or another technique to generate the encryption key for 'encrypt' in consul_config.json.

 ```
-kubectl create secret generic consul-config --from-file=example_config/master.json --from-file=example_config/encrypt.json
+kubectl create secret generic consul-config --from-file=your_config/consul_config.json
 ```

 ### Consul Deployment